auth0/docs/articles/email/index.md

 ## Email Limits

 The Auth0 shared email provider restricts your account from sending more than 10 emails per minute total, including all email types (welcome, verification, password reset, etc.).

-Auth0 makes its best effort to deliver all emails for our customers.
-Product of our anti-spam policies, high bounce rates will produce a temporary block on the emails sent by the acocunt until the behaviour is corrected.
+High bounce rates will reduce this rate, or may even temporarily block your ability to send email from your account.

-However, you may wish to configure your own email provider for use with Auth0, especially if you:
+If these restrictions are problematic, you may wish to configure your own email provider for use with Auth0, especially if you:

 * want guaranteed delivery
 * anticipate a high volume that will exceed the shared email limits